Baked ziti with greens and Gorgozonla

 Baked pasta to me is comfort food.
 It starts with the aromatic scent of the pasta as it browns in the oven, and to see a lovely slice of steaming hot gooey pasta on your plate.
 This pasta is no exception.

 The dish comes together beautifully.
-The green adds a lovely, earthy, and slightly bitter flavour and the blue cheese adds a piquant saltiness to the pasta and Béchamel sauce.
-This is a delicious pasta, perfect for those days you are looking for a good comfort dish.
-The blue cheese is unusual but goes so well in the dish.
-If Italian Gorgonzola is available use it please, otherwise any mild blue cheese will also work well.
+The green adds a lovely, earthy, and slightly bitter flavour, and the blue cheese adds a piquant saltiness to the pasta and Béchamel sauce.
+This is a delicious pasta, perfect for those days when you're looking for a comforting dish.
+The blue cheese is unusual, but it pairs exceptionally well with the dish.
+If Italian Gorgonzola is available, please use it; otherwise, any mild blue cheese will also work well.

 For more recipes from this lovely cookbook, click here.